darcys22/noterepo/mysql.md

 GRANT
 booster=# GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public to magicbot;
 GRANT
+booster=# GRANT USAGE ON SCHEMA public TO magicbot;
+GRANT
 ```
 The rub is that if you create tables in schemas outside the default "public" schema, this GRANT won't apply to them.
 If you do use non-public schemas, you'll have to GRANT the privileges to those schemas separately.